AkshatJain9/Fitomatic/Report.md

   * Creation of Icons
 * Created and will present the Minute Madness presentation

-u7283219, Shaazaan Majeed, I contributed approximately 25% to the project.
+**u7283219, Shaazaan Majeed**, I contributed approximately 25% to the project.
 The following are my contributions:
 Heavily involved with most aspects of the project.
 Including overall code design and implementation, report writing, software testing, proposing various design patterns and implementing a factory method.
 * Code Implementation: Created the factory design pattern for standardising post creation between three concrete post classes.
   * Post.java